-- VCE VET programs also provide credit towards the VCAL(students need 180 hours to achieve their Senior VCAL).
+- VCE VET programs also provide credit towards the VCAL (students need 90 hours as a minimum, to achieve their Senior VCAL).

 - Selected VCE VET programs have a study score component based on the designated Units 3 & 4 sequence of their program.
 For scored VCE VET programs, the study score is calculated using assessments of each student’s levels of performance.
 Scored programs, contribute directly to the ATAR, either as one of the primary four studies or as a fifth or sixth study.

-- Some programs do not provide a study score.
+Some programs do not provide a study score.
 A non-scored VCE VET program does not provide a study score and therefore cannot contribute towards the student’s primary four.
-Subject to VTAC policy, where a Unit 3 & 4 sequence is available and satisfactorily completed, it may be counted as a 5th or 6th subject and contribute towards their ATAR (10% of average of their primary four scaled).
+Subject to VTAC policy, where a Unit 3 & 4 sequence is available and satisfactorily completed, it may be counted as a 5th or 6th subject and contribute towards their ATAR (a 10% increment towards their ATAR (subject to VTAC policy).